Ph-IRES/pub_club/flow.md

     Reading your paragraph aloud can help you catch awkward phrases or choppy transitions.
 If something sounds off when spoken, it may need rephrasing.

-**Violation:** The species' extinction rates are increasing because their habitats, which are being destroyed, are essential.
+**Example:** The species' extinction rates are increasing because their habitats, which are being destroyed, are essential.

 **Revision:** The species' extinction rates are increasing because their essential habitats are being destroyed.